Understanding Peace and Honor on a Gettysburg Battlefield Tour

 Recognize everyone as equal and work together to overcome challenges rather than gun it out.

-The monuments tell the stories from the different regiments that were represented in the battle from both sides.
+The monuments tell the stories of the different regiments that were represented in the battle from both sides.

 A Licensed Battlefield Guide will drive your car to points of interest around the battlefield sharing facts and interesting stories.